 I’m sure your league uses at least one flex position, and to win, you need to determine how best to fill that position.
-It’s a depth piece, and means you need to rank players across positions.
+Making the right decision and giving yourself options is key to your long-term success.
+It’s a depth piece and means you need to rank players across positions.
 But, you need to have the player on your roster in the first place.
 So who do you target?
 Let’s have a look at some historical data to work it out.

 Typically, you aren’t really giving a bump in value to running backs- you are just changing the type of running back that becomes more valuable.
 Receiving and third-down backs become more valuable, which relief backs that might have more carries and yards on the ground lose value.